 It is up to the student to initiate the make-up work immediately upon returning to school.
 Failure to request make-up work within three (3) days of returning to school may result in the lost opportunity for credit for the missed work.
 It is understood that all requested work must be completed and turned in within 3 days of receiving the assignment or by teacher arrangement.
 Any work not completed will be recorded as zeros.
 In cases of prolonged illness, teachers will set a reasonable time limit for completion of the work.

-If students are absent for at least three (3) days, parents may call the guidance secretary, Julie Townsend, to request make-up work.
-Student Services and teachers must have 24 hours to gather necessary assignments
+If students are absent for at least three (3) days, parents may call/email the Student Services secretary, Kim Iglehart (kim.iglehart@knoxschools.org), to request make-up work.
+Student Services and teachers must have 24 hours to gather necessary assignments.